R has little support for physical measurement units. The exception is

 More complex units can be plotted either with negative powers, or as

-divisions, by modifying one of units
+divisions, by modifying one of units’s global options using

 gallon = as_units("gallon")